 Latex compounding is the process by which concentrated natural rubber latex is blended with various chemicals to get desired properties.
 The mixture after adding the necessary ingredient is called a compound.
 Natural rubber latex is preserved, concentrated, and then compounded.
 Synthetic rubber is directly compounded.

 Stabilizers are added to the latex to increase the electrostatic stability of the latex.
 First, pH builders are added. pH builders are alkalis such as ammonia and KOH.

 Then, surfactants are added to the latex.
-Surfactants that are commonly used in the latex industry are Potassium oleate, Ammonium laureate, Organic sulfates, Nonionic materials, and sulphonates, etc.
+Surfactants that are commonly used in the latex industry are Potassium oleate, Ammonium laureate, Organic sulfates, Nonionic materials, sulphonates, etc.